Content Warning official header art with masked creators filming monsters under neon light.

 3. Murky Divers

 That trio covers the three strongest branches of the query: closest match, softer match, and bigger-group match.
-From there, the next click is usually either games like R.E.P.O. but less scary or best chaotic co-op games.
+From there, the next click is usually either games like R.E.P.O. but less scary if your group wants to keep reducing fear, or best chaotic co-op games if you want a wider social-chaos pool.

 Questions Readers Still Ask